 (1) Poppa, said by chronicler Dudo of Saint-Quentin to have been a daughter of Count Berenger, captured during a raid at Bayeux.
 She was his concubine or wife.
-They had children: (a) William Longsword, born "overseas" (b) Gerloc, wife of William III, Duke of Aquitaine; Dudo fails to identify her mother, but later chronicler William of Jumieges makes this explicit. (c) (perhaps) Kadlin, said by Ari the Historian to have been daughter of Ganger Hrolf, traditionally identified with Rollo.
+They had children: (a) William Longsword, born "overseas" (b) Gerloc, wife of William III, Duke of Aquitaine; Dudo fails to identify her mother, but the later chronicler William of Jumieges makes this explicit. (c) (perhaps) Kadlin, said by Ari the Historian to have been daughter of Ganger Hrolf, traditionally identified with Rollo.
 She married a Scottish King called Bjolan, and had at least a daughter called Midbjorg.
 She was taken captive by and married Helgi Ottarson.

 (2) (traditionally) Gisela of France (d.
 919), the daughter of Charles III of France - according to the Norman chronicler Dudo of St. Quentin.
 However, this marriage and Gisela herself are unknown to Frankish sources.
 Some details can be hard to verify.

-Was Rollon Other than Norwegian?
-A Snapshot
+Was Rollo Other than Norwegian?

-"NORMANDY was created by the three consecutive grants of 911, 924 and 933".
-[Tnn 20] Especially in Lower Normandy the Scandinavian influences and custom remained rather strong.
-[Cf. Tnn 21 and 41n] Normandy was in part colonised.
+"Normandy was created by the three consecutive grants of 911, 924 and 933".
+(Brown 1985, 15) Normandy was massively colonised by Scandinavians.
 Rollo and his successors, as rulers of Normandy, obtained the title of count and valuable rights from before, along with widespread domains.
-[Cf. Tnn 22]
+(Cf. Brown 1985, 17-18)

 Brown puts the matter into relief: "Normans were pagans when they came (and they continued to come long after 911)."
-[Tnn 30] But their leader, the Viking Rollo, said yes to getting ◦baptised, and many others followed.
-More surprisingly, "Rollo . . . is (also - later) said to have wanted to become a monk (at Jumieges).
-That could have been due to a genuine flame deep inside.
-[Cf. Tnn 26]
+(Brown 1985, 24).
+But their leader, the Viking Rollo, agreed to getting ◦baptised, and many others followed.
+"The Seine Vikings became Christian Normans, the poachers turned gamekeepers.
+Revival, characteristically in this monastic age, came first to the monasteries.
+Jumieges was restored by William Longsword (927–43), son of Rollo, who is said to have wanted to become a monk there himself."
+(Brown 1985, 21)

 [It is thought that Rollo showed exceptional skills in navigation, warfare, leadership, and administration.
 He abdicated to his son Guillame (William) and died in a monastery in 933.
 Among his people he was for hundreds of years the personification of justice and good government under law.
 Others, who thought differently, found him cruel and arrogant.]

 His son Guillame Longue-Epee (William Longsword) succeeded him.
 The third duke was Richard sans Peur (the Fearless), and there were many intrigues and hard fights.
 This Richard died and was succeeded by Richard 2 who massacred Saxons in England at war.
 The French king Robert became the ally of Richard 2.
 After his death, Richard 3 succeeded him and died prematurely.
 Robert le Diable succeeded him and, before he died in Terre-Sainte, became the father of Guillame le Conquerant: William the Conqueror.
-[Hnam 80 pp]
+(Barthelemy 1862, 80 ff)

-WE FIND the family tree of William the Conqueror in the book of the historian R. Allen Brown.
+We find the family tree of William the Conqueror in the book of the historian R. Allen Brown.
 It looks like this: